PromaChow/HotelRecommendationSystem/README.md

 This project implements a complete CI/CD ML Pipeline that gathers hotel information from the Google Places API, stores it in an AWS S3 bucket, and utilizes AWS tools to preprocess, visualize, train, evaluate, and deploy the ML model.

+All the reports and dashboards can be found at: https://norma-99.github.io/HotelRecommendationSystem/

 ## Table of Contents

 - [Architecture](#architecture)